ex280zx/File-Integrity-Monitoring/README.md

 - **Cross-Platform Support:** Compatible with both Windows and Unix-based systems.

 ### Usage and Customization
+- This uses yahoo SMTP as the sending email source.
+(See Yahoo SMTP description)
 - Open the script file_integrity_monitor.py and set the directory_to_monitor variable to the path of the directory you want to monitor.
-- You can change the monitoring interval by modifying the monitor_interval variable in seconds:
+- You can change the monitoring interval by modifying the monitor_interval variable in seconds.
+Default is 30 seconds.

+### Yahoo SMTP Explanation:
+Yahoo is used since Google recently moved to OAuth.
+App Password: If you're using 2-Step Verification, you'll need to generate an app password in your Yahoo account settings and use it in the script instead of your regular Yahoo account password.

 ### Creation note
 - Created with help from LLM.